top of page

 Travel Tips for Mérida, Mexico

-Where you stay in Mérida matters.
+👉 Where you stay in Mérida matters.
 A central spot is key, and for most visitors, air conditioning is a must.
-A small pool is a nice extra, and a big fridge with freezer, ice maker, and chilled water dispenser makes things even more comfortable.
-And yes – you’ll find all of that at Casa Loltún.
+A pool is a nice extra, and a fridge with freezer, ice maker, and chilled water dispenser makes things even more comfortable.
+You’ll find all of that at Casa Loltún.

-Especially if it’s your first time traveling to Mexico, be sure to check out our Travel Tips for Mérida.
+Especially if it’s your first time traveling to Mexico, be sure to check out my Travel Tips for Mérida.

 You'll find everything you need to know before heading to the Yucatán Peninsula – from packing advice and staying connected to the best apps, safety tips, and more.